beehive-lab/TornadoVM/docs/source/installation.rst

 **[DISCLAIMER] Please, notice that, although TornadoVM can run on Windows 10/11 it is still experimental.**

-The MSys2 toolchain :ref:`toolchain_msys2` provides a kind of Linux-like environment that uses the Linux installation script.
+The :ref:`toolchain_msys2` provides a kind of Linux-like environment that uses the Linux installation script.
 The native toolchain :ref:`toolchain_native` provides a Windows batch file that expects the required tools to be installed in advance through their respective Windows installation methods.

 .. _toolchain_msys2: